-a.
+- a.
 The general terms and conditions of each appointment and each reappointment to the faculty shall be conveyed in writing.
 A copy of the terms signed by the chancellor and faculty member shall be delivered to the faculty member, and the VCAA shall retain a copy.
 Any other terms and conditions shall be either set out in the document of appointment or incorporated therein by clear reference to specified documents that shall be readily available to the faculty member.
-Each document of appointment shall state that the appointment is subject to these tenure policies and regulations and the Code.
+Each document of appointment shall state that the appointment is subject to these tenure policies and regulations and the Code. - b.

-b.
 Any special terms and conditions shall be clearly stated in the written appointment.
 Except as herein provided, no special terms or conditions may be included that vary with the general terms and conditions stated herein.
-The responsibility for initiating the inclusion of special terms and conditions in documents of appointment shall be with the department chairperson who recommends the appointment.
+The responsibility for initiating the inclusion of special terms and conditions in documents of appointment shall be with the academic unit head who recommends the appointment.

 3. Review and Approval of Tenure, Promotions, and Reappointments a.
-Departmental Recommendations
+Departmental/School Recommendations

-Each promotion in rank and each reappointment of an assistant professor, associate professor, or professor, whether or not the reappointment recommends the conferral of permanent tenure, shall be initiated by recommendation of the departmental tenured faculty.
+Each promotion in rank and each reappointment of an assistant professor, associate professor, or professor, whether or not the reappointment recommends the conferral of permanent tenure, shall be initiated by recommendation of the departmental/school tenured faculty.

-The department's chairperson shall cause to be assembled the Departmental Tenured Faculty Committee ("DTFC").
-The DTFC shall be composed of all tenured faculty in the department who shall review requests for reappointment, promotion, and/or permanent tenure.
-If the department has fewer than three (3) tenured faculty members to give a representative view of departmental opinion, the chairperson shall select additional tenured faculty members from another academic department within the department's school or college to participate in the development of a recommendation.
+The academic unit head shall cause to be assembled the Departmental/School Tenured Faculty Committee ("DTFC").
+The DTFC shall be composed of all tenured faculty in the department/school who shall review requests for reappointment, promotion, and/or permanent tenure.
+If the department/school has fewer than three (3) tenured faculty members to give a representative view of departmental/school opinion, the academic unit head shall select additional tenured faculty members from another academic department/school within the department's/school's college to participate in the development of a recommendation.

-- (i) The DTFC shall select a committee coordinator who shall conduct meetings and be responsible for communicating recommendations to the department's chairperson. - (ii) The chairperson shall forward the DTFC's recommendation together with her or his recommendation to the dean.
+- (i) The DTFC shall select a committee coordinator who shall conduct meetings and be responsible for communicating recommendations to the academic unit head. - (ii) The academic unit head shall forward the DTFC's recommendation together with her or his recommendation to the dean.

 b.
-College/School Recommendations
+College- Recommendations

-Annually, the chairperson of the faculty senate shall ensure that an election is held for the selection of the members of the College/School Tenured Faculty Committee ("CTFC").
-The CTFC shall be composed of one (1) tenured faculty member from each department and one (1) tenured associate professor and one (1) tenured professor within the college/school.
+Annually, the chairperson of the faculty senate shall ensure that an election is held for the selection of the members of the College- Tenured Faculty Committee ("CTFC").
+The CTFC shall be composed of one (1) tenured faculty member from each department/school and one (1) tenured associate professor and one (1) tenured professor within the college-.
 The CTFC shall review requests for reappointment, promotion, or permanent tenure.
-If there are no tenured faculty members in a department, then the department will have no representation on the CTFC.
+If there are no tenured faculty members in a department/school, then the department/school will have no representation on the CTFC.
 The CTFC shall select a committee coordinator who shall conduct the meetings and be responsible for communicating the CTFC's recommendations to the dean.
 The members of the committee shall serve three-year terms and may not serve more than two (2) consecutive terms.
 Members shall serve overlapping terms.
 All terms shall commence on August 1.
-For the first election, one-third (1/3) of the committee members shall be elected to a one-year term; one-third (1/3) to a two year term; and one-third (1/3) to a three-year term.
+For the first election, one-third (1/3) of the committee members shall be elected to a one-year term; one-third (1/3) to a two (year term; and one-third (1/3) to a three-year term.